kontena/kontena/docs/using-kontena/loadbalancer.md

     - galera_lb
 ```

-## Config Env variables for loadbalancer
+## Config Env Variables for Kontena Load Balancer

-These environment variables configure the loadbalancer itself.
+These environment variables configure the load balancer itself.

-* `KONTENA_LB_HEALTH_URI`: uri at which to enable loadbalancer level health check endpoint.
-Returns `200 OK` when loadbalancer is functional.
+* `KONTENA_LB_HEALTH_URI` - URI at which to enable Kontena Load Balancer level health check endpoint.
+Returns `200 OK` when Kontena Load Balancer is functional.
-* `STATS_PASSWORD`: the password to access stats (default if not set: `secret`)
+* `STATS_PASSWORD` - The password for accessing Kontena Load Balancer statistics.
-* `SSL_CERTS`: SSL certificates to be used, see more: [SSL Termination](loadbalancer#ssl-termination)
+* `SSL_CERTS` - SSL certificates to be used.
+See more at [SSL Termination](loadbalancer#ssl-termination).

 ## Stats

-Kontena loadbalancer exposes statistics web UI only on private overlay network.
+Kontena Load Balancer exposes a statistics web UI only on the private overlay network.
 To access the statistics you must use the [VPN](vpn-access) to access the overlay network.
-The statistics are exposed on port 1000 on the loadbalancer instances.
-The basic auth user is `stats` and password is set with the `STATS_PASSWORD` environment variable (see above).
+The statistics are exposed on port 1000 of the Kontena Load Balancer instances.

 ## Basic authentication for services

-Kontena loadbalancer supports automatic [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for balanced services.
-To enable basic authentication on a given service, use following configuration:
+Kontena Load Balancer supports automatic [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for balanced services.
+To enable basic authentication on a given service, use the following configuration:
 ```
 version: 2
 services: